Leviathan (comic strip)

 Leviathan is a comic strip by Peter Blegvad, an American musician, singer-songwriter, and cartoonist.
-Between 1992 and 1999, appeared in the review section of the British newspaper The Independent on Sunday during the 1990s.
+Between 1992 and 1999, it appeared in the review section of the British newspaper The Independent on Sunday.

 Plot

 The title character, whose name is shortened in the strip to Levi, is drawn as a faceless baby who constantly carries a stuffed toy rabbit called either Bunny or Rabbit.
 A pet cat called Cat is often around to give advice.
 The strip describes Levi's experiences as he crawls around a surreal and often frightening landscape filled with disjointed words and objects, which perhaps reflect the incomprehensible nature of the world as seen by a baby, but which also raise philosophical questions of interest to adults.